tpodlaski/copra/docs/index.rst

 Examples
 --------

-While ``copra.websocket.Client`` is meant to be overridden, but it can be used 'as is' to test the module through the command line.
+While ``copra.websocket.Client`` is meant to be overridden, it can still be used 'as is' to test the module through the command line.

 .. code:: python